fredlllll/ArxLibertatisFTLConverter/README.md

 Copy this to the build directory
 ![image](https://user-images.githubusercontent.com/991507/189042280-2dc4e3b0-1240-45aa-a743-f14137784fc4.png)

 The converter is invoked from the command prompt, simply pass in a path for conversion.
  Note: For ftl to object conversion, the files must be presented in situ, in the game directory for the converter to find the root game directory
 ![image](https://user-images.githubusercontent.com/991507/189042454-d7c437e7-968c-4e0a-b3e6-b7c77692d31e.png)

-Note: For obj to ftl conversion, the game directory does not appear to be required

 When working from obj => ftl conversion, one must ensure the path to the correct texture is set in .mtl file.